-C. NOTIFICATION, DECISIONS AND EFFECTIVE TERM OF COVERAGE
+D. NOTIFICATION, DECISION, AND EFFECTIVE TERM OF COVERAGE

 1. Notice of Intent (NOI).
-The Department will provide a Notice of Intent form to be used with this General Permit.
-A person2 seeking coverage under this General Permit must submit a completed NOI to the Department for review and approval.
-Forms must be mailed or hand-delivered to:
+The Maine Department of Inland Fisheries and Wildlife, as an applicant, and seeking coverage under this General Permit must submit a completed NOI to the Department for review and approval.
+NOI forms must be mailed or hand-delivered to:

+Wastewater Permitting Section

-Department of Environmental Protection Bureau of Water Quality Division of Water Quality Management Permitting Section 17 State House Station Augusta, ME 04333-0017
+Department of Environmental Protection

+Bureau of Water Quality

+Division of Water Quality Management

+25 Tyson Drive

+17 State House Station

+Augusta, ME 04333-0017